dhammacakka/americanmonk/content/videos/other.md

 This video explains both passive and aggressive methods for memorizing Pāḷi  with the Rote Method.
 May you be successful in your learning and practice!
 {{< /video-card >}}

-{{< video-card id="uPV9NeQ4pK4" title="khandaHalf" date="2017-03-13" >}}
-Here is the latest from EkaSara (One Voice).
-It is called Khanda Paritta.
-It is half of the sutta that is found on the link below.
-EkaSara plans to redo the previous chants in a similar style similar to this one and the others have been pulled from archive, except for the Metta English Mix.  https://archive.org/details/khanda-full_session .
-This sutta is required to be chanted daily if the monks live in the forest.
-Its main purpose is to prevent snake bites, but it includes all types of animals, 0-leg (snakes), 2 legs, 4 legs, and many legs (insects and centipedes).
-It is a magic spell.
-Where is the magic?
-Loving-Kindness.
-I usually ask which of these are the most dangerous.
-Most people say snakes.
-It is my belief that the  two legged creatures are some of the most dangerous animals on earth.
-The text and translation are at http://www.ancient-buddhist-texts.net/Texts-and-Translations/Safeguard/01-Pathamakabhanavaram-10.htm
-{{< /video-card >}}

-{{< video-card id="aMpSVv2ZdvI" title="Spoken Metta Mix by One Voice (Ekasara)" date="2017-01-15" >}}
-This is a spoken English version of the Metta Sutta, mixed with the Pāi chanting of One Voice (EkaSara).
-Enjoy!
-You can see other titles from \"One Voice\" on this channel.
-You can download the audio  here https://archive.org/details/@bks07  Feedback welcome.
-{{< /video-card >}}